 We are impacted by basis risk, caused by factors that affect the relationship between commodity futures prices reflected in derivative commodity instruments and the cash market price of the underlying commodity.
 Natural gas transaction prices are frequently based on industry reference prices that may vary from prices experienced in local markets.
 If commodity price changes in one region are not reflected in other regions, derivative commodity instruments may no longer provide the expected hedge, resulting in increased basis risk.
-At times, we have entered into basis swap agreements.
-The price we receive for our gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into basis swap agreements in the past that effectively fix the basis adjustments.
-We currently have entered into basis swaps agreements which settle in first quarter 2013 and have a fair value of \$993,000 at December 31, 2012.
+In addition to the collars and swaps above, we have entered into basis swap agreements.
+The price we receive for our gas production can be more or less than the NYMEX price because of adjustments for delivery location ("basis"), relative quality and other factors; therefore, we have entered into basis swap agreements that effectively lock in the basis adjustments.
+The fair value of the basis swaps was a gain of \$3.9 million at December 31, 2013, the volumes are for 320,280 Mmbtu/day and they expire monthly through October 2014.

-The following table shows the fair value of our collars, swaps and call options and the hypothetical change in fair value that would result from a 10% and a 25% change in commodity prices at December 31, 2012.
+The following table shows the fair value of our collars, swaps and basis swaps and the hypothetical change in fair value that would result from a 10% and a 25% change in commodity prices at December 31, 2013.
 We remain at risk for possible changes in the market value of commodity derivative instruments; however, such risks should be mitigated by price changes in the underlying physical commodity (in thousands):

-cal Change r Value Hypothetical Change in Fair Value

-Incre ease in Decre ease in

-Commod ity Price of Commodity Price of

-Fair Value 10% 25% 10% 25%

-Collars \$ 121,014 \$ (90,661) \$ (227,633) \$ 91,420 \$ 234,267

-Swaps 23,326 (84,846) (211,326) 85,816 214,715

-Basis 993 (17) (17) - -
+Hypothetical Change in Fair Value 2 1 Hypothetical Change in Fair Value Increase in Decre Decrease in Commodit y Price of Commodity Price of Fair Value 10% 25% 10% 25% Collars \$ 2,314 \$ (69,292) \$ (188,807) \$ 64,824 \$ 181,224 Swaps (18,812) (128,008) (319,976) 129,863 325,146 Basis swaps 3,929 2,503 6,318 (2,561) (6,441)

 Our commodity-based contracts expose us to the credit risk of non-performance by the counterparty to the contracts.
 Our exposure is diversified among major investment grade financial institutions and we have master netting agreements with the majority of our counterparties that provide for offsetting payables against receivables from separate derivative contracts.
 Our derivative contracts are with multiple counterparties to minimize our exposure to any individual counterparty.
-At December 31, 2012, our derivative counterparties include fifteen financial institutions, of which all but two are secured lenders in our bank credit facility.
+At December 31, 2013, our derivative counterparties include thirteen financial institutions, of which all but two are secured lenders in our bank credit facility.
 Counterparty credit risk is considered when determining the fair value of our derivative contracts.
 While counterparties are major investment grade financial institutions, the fair value of our derivative contracts have been adjusted to account for the risk of non-performance by certain of our counterparties, which was immaterial.